-We continue to hear of the remarkable benefits of vitamin D, especially in the last year.
-But often the wellness industry runs with ideas without fully investigating them.
+We continue to hear of the remarkable benefits of vitamin D but often the wellness industry runs with ideas without fully investigating them.
 When it comes to vitamin D it’s time we sat up and took notice of research that is trying to sound the alarm on the over-supplementation of this potent immunosuppressant.

 - Many studies have purported that low vitamin D is a reason for chronic disease, but this has never been elucidated.
 What has been elucidated is that low vitamin D is a consequence not a cause of chronic disease and inflammation.